Healthcare Consultant – A Day in the Life

 - Meeting with client leadership

 In each case, the objectives will be determined by the client organization.
-The means of achieving those objectives, however, are largely up to the healthcare consultant and their team.
+However, the means of achieving those objectives are largely up to the healthcare consultant and their team.
 Finding solutions to problems is why they’ve been hired, and delivering those solutions requires a strong, multidisciplinary skill set.

 Required Skills and Knowledge of Healthcare Consultants

 Healthcare consultants will need a strong understanding of both the business world and the healthcare industry.
 A bachelor’s degree is rarely enough.
-Healthcare consultants at top consultancies often have a master’s degree, either an MBA with a specialization in healthcare, or an MHA.
-This will supply the general and specialized knowledge needed to tackle a wide range of client needs.
+Healthcare consultants at top consultancies often have a master’s degree, either an MBA with a specialization in healthcare or an MHA.
+This will supply the general and specialized knowledge needed to tackle many client needs.

 Healthcare consultants are self-starters and quick learners who require minimal supervision.
-They need critical thinking, problem solving, communication, and leadership skills.
-They need to be able to use a suite of different software systems, and be able to provide decision modeling and big data analytics.
-Adeptness in management techniques such as LEAN and Six Sigma can be a large benefit to healthcare consultants.
-This is a role that requires continuing education on best practices, governmental regulations, and emerging trends.
-To stay at the top of their field, many healthcare consultants will need to be lifelong learners.
+They need critical thinking, problem-solving, communication, and leadership skills.
+They need to be able to use a suite of different software systems and be able to provide decision modeling and big data analytics.
+Adeptness in management techniques such as LEAN and Six Sigma can greatly benefit healthcare consultants.
+This role requires continuing education on best practices, governmental regulations, and emerging trends.
+To stay at the top of their field, many healthcare consultants must be lifelong learners.

 Certification for Healthcare Consultants

-While it’s not a requirement in order to practice, many healthcare consultants seek out professional certification as a way to distinguish themselves and demonstrate a commitment to best practices and continuing education.
+While it’s not a requirement to practice, many healthcare consultants seek professional certification to distinguish themselves and demonstrate a commitment to best practices and continuing education.

 The National Society of Certified Healthcare Business Consultants (NSCHBC) offers the Certified Healthcare Business Consultant (CHBC) designation.
 In order to earn the credential, candidates will need to become members of the NSCHBC, and then pass a four-hour certification exam.
 The exam is designed for seasoned professionals, and the NSCHBC recommends candidates have several years of experience and several years of membership with the NSCHBC, before attempting it.
 Exam fees are $600.00.
-The CHBC designation must be renewed every two years through the completion of 50 continuing education hours.
+The CHBC designation must be renewed every two years by completing 30 continuing education hours.

 While not specific to healthcare, the Institute of Management Consultants (IMC) offers the more generalized Certified Management Consultant (CMC) designation.
 Eligibility requirements include three years of management consulting experience, a four-year degree, five client evaluations, and a written summary of engagements.

-Once deemed eligible, candidates will need to pass both a written and oral examination.
-Application fees are $350 for IMC members and $550 for non-members; annual fees are $395 per year for members and $550 for non-members.
-Every third year, CMC holders will need to recertify by demonstrating 30-plus continuing development points.
+Once deemed eligible, candidates must pass both a written and oral examination.
+Application fees are $200 for IMC members and $300 for non-members; annual fees are $150 per year for members and $200 for non-members.
+Every third year, CMC holders must recertify by demonstrating 30-plus continuing development points.